Illinois-IoT/main-project/tutorials/day1/day1.md

 os.system("./capture.sh test_capture.jpg")
 ```

 Try running the Python program again.
 As you can see, whenever you press the button, `test_capture.jpg` is created with the photo.
 But we still face the same issue as before...
 If you press the button again, the photo is replaced with a new photo.
-What if we wanted to save all of the photos everytimg we press the button instead of just the most recent?
+What if we wanted to save all of the photos everytime we press the button instead of just the most recent?

 ### e) Unique Files for Each Image